 Despite its pale green colour, fennel does deliver on the nutriton front.
-Aside from being low in calories and fat-free, it's a source of folate (a B vitamin that makes and repairs DNA in cells), potassium and it even supplies some vitamin C.
+It's a source of folate (a B vitamin that makes and repairs DNA in cells), potassium and it even supplies some vitamin C.

-Fennel is also a rich source of antioxidants.
-Most notably, it contains a phytochemical called anethole, which has been shown in animal studies to reduce inflammation and help guard against cancer.
+Fennel also contains a range of anti-inflammatory and antioxidant phytochemicals.
+Most notably, it provides a phytochemical called anethole, which has been shown in animal studies to reduce inflammation and help guard against cancer.

 Folk medicine has long used fennel, specifically the seeds, as a digestive aid, a natural diuretic and a breath freshener.

 Here's how fennel stacks up in terms of nutrition: